Leipziger-Ecken/drupal/docu/API.md

 ## Endpoints

+A collection of all available endpoints for import in [Postman](https://www.postman.com/) can be downloaded [here](https://github.com/Leipziger-Ecken/drupal/blob/master/Leipziger%20Ecken%20JSON-API.postman_collection.json).
+It also contains tests for each of these endpoints which are monitored hourly.

 A list of all currently available endpoints can be found in the API root under [https://leipziger-ecken.de/jsonapi/](https://leipziger-ecken.de/jsonapi/).
 At the time of writing, these contain:

 |Entity type|URL|